ISENBECK66/Heart-risk-prediction/README.md

 ---

 #### Video of the web service running :
-I loaded a small video where you can see the web service running : *web_service_running.webm*
+I loaded a small video where you can see how the web service works : *web_service_running.webm*

 The video show the web service starting in Docker, and how it is evaluating data coming from different patients.

-The data are sent through the network by the script *heart_attack_patient_alpha.py* , that it is living outside of the Docker container.
+The data to evaluate are sent through the network by the script *heart_attack_patient_alpha.py* , that is living outside of the Docker container.
-That script it is manually modified for every iteration to change the data and see the answer coming back from the web service.
+Patient's data into the script are static, and are manually modified for every iteration only to see the answer coming back from our web service.

 I suggest to view it using VLC player.